 In addition, if the task event specified requires a significant amount of time (e.g., extensive script segments), timing within the experiment may be affected.
 While a task event is processing, other events (including processing of input masks, painting of echo clients, termination of audio or movie playback, etc.) are blocked until the task event concludes.
 Therefore, events can be delayed, or potentially missed completely.
 For example, if a key is pressed during execution of a task event, echo of that input to the screen will be delayed until the task event terminates.
 To maintain accurate timing, task events should be brief, involving only essential actions, before returning to experiment execution.
 If extensive script is required in association with a task event, it is suggested that a Boolean value be set within the task event to trigger non-essential script at a later/non-critical time in the experiment outside of the task event, itself.

-During experiment design, warnings of suspected timing errors will be reported by the Experiment Advisor within E-Studio’s Output window (refer to INFO: Experiment Advisor for additional information).
+During experiment design, warnings of suspected timing errors will be reported by the Experiment Advisor within E-Studio’s Output window (refer to GETTING STARTED: Experiment Advisor for additional information).
 Additionally, refer to the Experiment Advisor report for errors generated in the user interface or at runtime.
 Errors will be generated in the case of each of the following:

 · The specified script routine cannot be found or run